muyjohno/HollowKnight.RandomizerMod/README.md

 - Geo Chests: all geo chests, except the one above Baldur Shell and those in the Junk Pit
 - Rancid Eggs
 - Relics: all wanderers journals, hallownest seals, king's idols, and arcane eggs.
+- Maps
+- Stags
+- Grubs
+- Whispering Roots

+- Duplicate Major Items: adds second copies of several important items such as Mantis Claw, Mothwing Cloak etc. Collecting a second copy after the first has no additional effect
+- Randomize Starting Items: begin the game with several items already in the inventory, including at least one vertical movement upgrade.
+- Starting Location: you may select a starting location from the menu, or set it to be random.
+Some locations may be unavailable depending on your settings.
 - Create spoiler log: creates a file in the save directory with all item/transition placements

 ## Additional features